 We are excited to announce our first ever annual awards for the CHWA 2020 Conference taking place in Derby on 19-20th March 2020.
 Working with our award partners, we aim to showcase good practice and people who are leading the way in creating a culture of care for each other, their communities and the world.

-Here are the award categories, linked to our core themes of the conference: climate change, partnerships ( caring economies) and practitioner wellbeing.
+Here are the award categories, linked to our core themes of the conference: partnerships ( caring economies), practitioner wellbeing and climate change.

 Collective Power Award in partnership with Ideas Alliance

 The need to work collaboratively and share resources and knowledge to address both local and national challenges is clear.
 This award aims to recognise a project or programme in which partnership working has improved the health and wellbeing of individuals or communities.
 In collaboration with the Ideas Alliance, we are looking for inspiring projects or programmes that have brought together different fields.
 Submissions must involve culture or the arts, and they must engage with health, care or wellbeing but the partnership might also involve organisations or individuals engaged with activism, education, social justice or any other relevant sectors to bring about change.
 The key is meaningful partnership across different fields or disciplines.
 As part of this award, all shortlisted projects will be showcased nationally by the Ideas Alliance on their online Ideas Hub, as well as the Culture, Health & Wellbeing Alliance, to share good practice and champion a range of exciting initiatives from across the country.